 Integrations are the easiest way to utilize our call data from CallRail with other platforms and get EVEN MORE DATA.

 - We use our Google Analytics integration to analyze which pages of our website are performing.

 - We use our VWO integration for website testing, to see which test variations of pages on our website create the most call and text conversions.

-- We use our AdWords integration to count calls as conversion and to manage our PPC spend.
+- We use our Google Ads (AdWords) integration to count calls as conversion and to manage our PPC spend.

 - We use webhooks to send voicemails to our support team’s ticket inbox so they can quickly see which customers need to be called back in a timely and orderly fashion.

 As you can see, call tracking is an important tool for most businesses — including ours.
 What are some of your favorite ways to use call tracking?